-While we were staying at the Plantation Beach Club in Stuart, Florida, I wanted to immerse myself in the local area so I reached out to Martin County Office of Tourism to get information on the area.
+While we were staying at the Plantation Beach Club in Stuart, Florida, I wanted to immerse myself in the local area so I reached out to the Martin County Office of Tourism to get information on the area.
 We decided to partner together and they sponsored many of the activities you will see here.
 All opinions are 100% my own.

 Martin County is located on the east coast of Florida on the Treasure Coast.
 It is approximately 30 minutes from West Palm Beach.
 Stuart is the County Seat and there are many smaller towns you can visit like Port Salerno, Hobe Sound and Indiantown.
 Stuart and the surrounding areas offer unique outdoor activities on the water or while hiking.
 You can visit their many museums and pioneer homes while visiting.